laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 .. admonition:: Warning
     :class: sidebar warning

-    This tool may be overwhelming for beginner users, there's not need to use is to get decent trajectories.
+    This tool may be overwhelming for beginner users, there's no need to use it to get decent trajectories.

 Idtracker.ai's validator is a graphical application to check, modify and validate a successful tracking session.
-It loads the ``list_of_blobs`` and the ``video_object`` from the session folder so it do **NOT** set :toml:`data_policy = 'trajectories'` if you want to use this tool.
+It loads the ``list_of_blobs`` and the ``video_object`` from the session folder so setting :toml:`data_policy = 'trajectories'` would make the validator **unable** to load the session.

 To start the app, run the next command: